arXiv/arxiv-auth/docs/source/threats.rst

 Input sanitization
 ^^^^^^^^^^^^^^^^^^
-We use :mod:`wtforms` for all form-handling in arXiv-NG applications.
+We use :mod:`wtforms` for all form-handling in arXiv applications.
 By default, WTForms uses `MarkupSafe <https://github.com/pallets/markupsafe>`_ to escape unsafe HTML in all form input.
 This means that form data accessed in templates and other locations should be safe for display without risk of